particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-05-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### Extended publish examples 2025-04-28

 Added a [Typed and extended publish community projects](/reference/device-os/typed-publish/#community-projects) section.